obingo31/Invariants-Playground/Malo-Dao/contracts/echidna/challenges/ReadMe.md

 Writing an Echidna Test: Create a property to test the contract.

-Running Echidna: Use Echidna to uncover the vulnerability.
+## Use Echidna to uncover the vulnerability.

-Fixing the Vulnerability: Apply a fix and verify it with Echidna.

-Table of Contents
-Prerequisites

-Setup

-Understanding the Vulnerability

-Writing an Echidna Test

-Running Echidna

-Fixing the Vulnerability

-Re-running Echidna

-Conclusion

-Prerequisites
-Before starting, ensure you have the following installed:

-Foundry: Install Foundry by following the instructions at Foundry Installation Guide.

-Echidna: Install Echidna by following the instructions at Echidna Installation Guide.

 ## The FlashLoanReceiver contract is vulnerable because: